 Most Common Football Knee Injuries

-Knee Ligament injuries are the most common, particularly the Anterior Cruciate Ligament (Michael Owen) and Medial Collateral Ligament.
-These injuries occur when there is too much strain put on the knee, a twisting or turning action damages the knee or direct contact from another player damages the ligament.
+Knee Ligament injuries are the most common, particularly the Anterior Cruciate Ligament (Virgil Van Dijk) and Medial Collateral Ligament.
+These injuries occur when there is too much strain put on our knees, either a twisting or turning action damaging our knee ligaments or direct contact from another player can cause damage.

-These cartilage tears can occur if the knee twists whilst it’s bent, such as changing direction in football.
-If this is only a minor tear, then conservative physiotherapy treatment can help such as acupuncture, which increases blood flow to that area to promote healing.
-But if it is a complete tear, surgery may be required in the form of an arthroscopy to repair the torn meniscus.
+These cartilage tears can occur when our knee twists whilst it’s bent, such as changing direction in football.
+If this is only a minor tear, then conservative Physiotherapy treatment can help, such as, Acupuncture, which increases blood flow to that area to promote healing.
+If it is a complete tear, again, surgery may be required in the form of an arthroscopy to repair the torn meniscus.

 It Happens to the Best

-Luis Suarez tore his meniscus, but with intensive physiotherapy every day, he was able to play in the 2014 World Cup just 6 weeks post injury, which shows the importance of seeking physiotherapy as soon as possible.
+Footballer, Luis Suarez tore his meniscus, but with intensive Physiotherapy every day, he was able to play in the World Cup just 6 weeks post injury, which shows the importance of seeking Physiotherapy as soon as possible!